-As a systems analyst, you'll use computers and related systems to design new IT solutions, modify existing systems and integrate new features, to improve business efficiency and productivity
+As a systems analyst, you'll evaluate an organisation's IT systems and identify new IT solutions, modify existing systems and integrate new features to improve business efficiency and productivity

-Liaising between, and reporting to, internal and external clients and stakeholders (including programmers and developers) is a key part of your role.
+A key part of the role is liaising between, and reporting to, internal and external clients and stakeholders (including programmers and developers).
 Overlap with project management is also common.

 Job titles in the IT sector are fluid so look closely at job descriptions rather than job titles.